jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 <a href="https://colab.research.google.com/drive/1lIMDFkUVsWMshU-akJ_hwzBfJ37zLFzU?usp=sharing"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

-Finding similar 3D Meshes can become very time consuming.
+Finding similar 3D Meshes can become very time-consuming.
 To support this task, one can build search systems.
-To directly search on the 3D meshes without relying on metadata one can use encoder model which extract create a point cloud from the mesh and encode it into vector dense representations which can be compared to each other.
-To enable those models to detect the right attributes of an 3D Mesh, this tutorial show you how to use Finetuner to train and use a model for 3D mesh search system.
+To directly search on the 3D meshes without relying on metadata one can use an encoder model which creates a point cloud from the mesh and encode it into vector dense representations which can be compared to each other.
+To enable those models to detect the right attributes of a 3D mesh, this tutorial shows you how to use Finetuner to train and use a model for a 3D mesh search system.
 <!-- #endregion -->

 <!-- #region id="mk4gxLZnYJry" -->